chanilharisankar/jenkins-setup/readme.md

 2. Using docker commands

-      jenkins-setup.sh contains all docker commands to bring jenkins up. you just need to run following command.
+      jenkins-setup.sh contains all docker commands to bring jenkins up.
+You just need to run following command.

       ```
       bash jenkins-setup.sh